Interbotix/interbotix_ros_rovers/interbotix_ros_xslocobots/README.md

 - Create a set of Gazeo/ROS position controllers similar to the ones found [here](interbotix_xslocobot_gazebo/config/position_controllers/).
 - Create a set of Gazeo/ROS trajectory controllers similar to the ones found [here](interbotix_xslocobot_gazebo/config/trajectory_controllers/).
 - Create an SRDF file for Moveit similar to the ones found [here](interbotix_xslocobot_moveit/config/srdf/).
 You should first use the MoveIt Setup Assistant Wizard for this step and then edit the generated SRDF file based on the structure of those files.
-- Unless you are using a custom arm, add the appropriate Screw axes and M matrices to the [mr_descriptions](https://github.com/Interbotix/interbotix_ros_toolboxes/blob/main/interbotix_xs_toolbox/interbotix_xs_modules/src/interbotix_xs_modules/mr_descriptions.py) module (syntax should be something like *mobile_XXXXX*).
+- If you are integrating your own Dynamixel-based custom designed arm (not one of the Interbotix models), add the appropriate Screw axes and M matrices to the [mr_descriptions](https://github.com/Interbotix/interbotix_ros_toolboxes/blob/main/interbotix_xs_toolbox/interbotix_xs_modules/src/interbotix_xs_modules/mr_descriptions.py) module (syntax should be something like *mobile_XXXXX*).
 For help doing this, refer to Chapter 4 in [Modern Robotics](http://hades.mech.northwestern.edu/images/7/7f/MR.pdf) and [this video](https://www.youtube.com/watch?v=cKHsil0V6Qk&ab_channel=NorthwesternRobotics).
 - Make sure to follow the same naming convention, structure, and documentation procedures as found in the repo before making a PR.

 ## Contributors